How to integrate Gift up MCP with Claude Agent SDK

 Introduction

 This guide walks you through connecting Gift up to the Claude Agent SDK using the Composio tool router.
-By the end, you'll have a working Gift up agent that can list all active gift cards sold this week, show available items for sale by group, get recent transaction reports for my store, retrieve company details for my gift up! account through natural language commands.
+By the end, you'll have a working Gift up agent that can list all active gift cards sold this week, show available items for sale by group, get recent transaction reports for your store through natural language commands.

 This guide will help you understand how to give your Claude Agent SDK agent real control over a Gift up account through Composio's Gift up MCP server.